prestonharberts/biblegateway-to-obsidian/Bible/Scripture/lev25.md

 ###### 27
 <span class=verse-body>27</span>‘he is to calculate the value of the years it was sold, refund the balance to the man to whom he had sold it, and return to his property.
 ###### 28
-<span class=verse-body>28</span>‘If he has not prospered enough to refund a balance to him, then what he sold will belong to the one who bought it until the Jubilee year, but it must revert in the Jubilee and the original owner may return to his property.
+<span class=verse-body>28</span>‘If he has not prospered enough to refund a balance to him, then what he sold will belong to the one who bought it until the Jubilee year, but it must revert in the Jubilee and the original owner may return to his property.’
-<div class=paragraph-break></div>

-‘## Release of Houses
+## Release of Houses
-<div class=paragraph-break></div>

 ###### 29
 <span class=verse-first>29</span>“‘If a man sells a residential house in a walled city, its right of redemption must extend until one full year from its sale; its right of redemption must extend to a full calendar year.
 ###### 30